emerging-welfare/ProtestNews-2021/README.md

 Even though we try to compensate for every possible problem, there will be some changes from the original data we labelled.
 So we will evaluate how this small change effects a baseline model, and will share the results. \

 ### Steps
-To get your data ready, you need to go into each of the folders (Document, Sentence) and run `bash run.sh`
+To get your data ready, you need to go into each of the folders (Document) and run `bash run.sh`

 ### Requirements
 Firstly install additional requirements in requirements_additional.
 You can do so by running `apt-get install` line in Ubuntu.
 For python packages, you need to visit the github pages and follow install instructions. \